Dundee F.C.: 1960s – Dundee's golden age

 Bob Shankly (brother of Bill Shankly) was appointed manager in 1959.
 Dundee became champions of Scotland when they won the Division One league title in the 1961–1962 season.
 With players such as Bobby Cox, Bobby Wishart, Pat Liney, Alan Cousin, Andy Penman, Hugh Robertson, Alan Gilzean, Alex Hamilton, Bobby Seith, Gordon Smith and Ian Ure they clinched the title with a win against St Johnstone, which in turn relegated St Johnstone to the then Second Division.
 Gordon Smith earned the distinction of being the only player to win the Scottish football championship with three clubs (Hibs, Hearts and Dundee), none of them either half of the traditionally dominant Old Firm.

 The following season, 1962–1963, Dundee reached the semi-finals of the European Cup beating 1.
-FC Köln, Sporting Clube de Portugal and R.S.C.
+FC Köln, Sporting CP and R.S.C.
 Anderlecht.
-Dundee lost to A.C.
-Milan on aggregate in the semi-finals, though they won (and kept a clean sheet) against Milan in the home leg at Dens Park.
+Dundee lost to AC Milan on aggregate in the semi-finals, though they won (and kept a clean sheet) against Milan in the home leg at Dens Park.

 The Dee reached the Scottish Cup final again in the 1963–1964 competition.
 Shankly left Dundee in February 1965.

 The next manager after Shankly was former player Bobby Ancell from the 1947 B Division Championship side.
 Ancell took Dundee to a 1967–68 League Cup final against the previous season's European Cup winners, Celtic.
 Ancell's team scored three times at Hampden Park in Glasgow but still lost 5–3.

-In the predecessor to the UEFA Cup/Europa League, Dundee reached the semi-finals of the 1967–68 Inter-Cities Fairs Cup.
+In the predecessor to the UEFA Cup and Europa League, Dundee reached the semi-finals of the 1967–68 Inter-Cities Fairs Cup.
 Dundee eliminated opposition from the Netherlands, Belgium and Switzerland to meet Leeds United in the semi-final.
 After a 1–1 draw at Dens, a 1–0 second leg win took Leeds through.

 Late 20th century

-In 1973, under the management of David White and captaincy of Tommy Gemmell, the League Cup returned to Dens following a 1–0 win against Celtic.
+In 1973, under the management of David White and captaincy of Tommy Gemmell, the Scottish League Cup returned to Dens following a 1–0 win against Celtic.

 In 1986, Dundee secured a 2–0 victory over Hearts at Dens Park on the final day of the season to deny the Edinburgh club their first league title in 26 years.
-Hearts had managed to stay unbeaten in the league since 28 September 1985, and simply had to continue this run for one more game to finish top of the table; however, two late goals from substitute Albert Kidd, coupled with Celtic's 5–0 victory at St Mirren, ensured that the league championship went to Glasgow.
+Hearts had managed to stay unbeaten in the league since 28 September 1985, and simply had to continue this run for one more game to finish top of the table ahead of their closest challengers Celtic; however, two late goals from substitute Albert Kidd, coupled with Celtic's 5–0 victory at St Mirren, ensured that the league championship went to Glasgow.